 The creators and writers had originally thought of having Amanda be forced to dig through a bathtub full of the syringes, but decided it wouldn't be enough, instead wanting it on a grander scale.
 After thinking of the pit in the middle of the room, they intended for Amanda to land up to her neck in the needles as if it were a pool, but realized that it would be impossible for her to sink into such a pool, along with the fact that getting enough needles would have taken too long as it took the production team a long time to get as many needles as they had.

 Instead of cutting his eye open to get the key, Michael was originally going to be supplied with the key in one of his hands, but would be strapped to the chair at the wrists.
 Above the hand with the key was a razor, which would dig further into his flesh the more he reached the key up to the locks on his harness.

 Despite popular belief, Daniel was poisoned, while it implies Amanda was not.
 While Amanda is fine throughout the entire film, Daniel is seen coughing up blood in the basement bathroom.
 While Daniel's father is checking the first room, you can see the safe open, suggesting Amanda used the antidote inside to save Daniel.

 A subplot missing from the final cut; Eric Matthews had an affair with Detective Kerry.
 This precipitated the end of his marriage and led to the strained relationship between him and Daniel.
-Moreover Eric's wife won the custody of Daniel quite easily.
-The only remaining hint of this back-story is when Kerry remarks that she is not going to let Eric lose his son for the second time.
+Also, Eric's wife won the custody of Daniel quite easily.
+The only remaining hint of this backstory is when Kerry remarks that she is not going to let Eric lose his son for the second time.

 at around 12 mins) Instead of the step shooting forward and breaking the SWAT officer's shins, a blade had originally been intended to shoot forward and slice off the first SWAT officer's legs once said rigged step had been activated.